Zywave/booster/src/_areas/design-system/components/tooltips.md

 ### Keyboad-hover gesture

 When using a keyboard, users can \[tab] through page elements to select and complete actions.
-Users can view Tooltip messages when a page element is in its keyboard focus state.
-When
+Tooltips appear when an element is in its keyboard focus state.

 - - -